cassidyjames/cassidyjames.github.io/_posts/2024-12-11-publish-godot-engine-game-flathub-flatpak.md

 The important bits that you'll need to set here are the `id` (again matching the app ID), `base-version` for the Godot Engine version, the `sources` for where to get your PCK, Desktop Entry, MetaInfo, and icon files (in the below example, a source code repository and a GitHub release artifact), and the specific `build-commands` that describe where in the Flatpak those files get installed.

+In the `build-commands`, be sure to reference the correct location for each file.
+You can also use these commands to rename any files, if needed; in the below example, the Desktop Entry and MetaInfo files are in a `linux/` folder in the project source code, while the icon is reused (and renamed) from a path that was already present in the repo.
+You can also use `${FLATPAK_ID}` in file paths to avoid writing the ID over and over.

 For the supported Godot Engine versions, check the [available branches of the Godot Engine BaseApp](https://github.com/flathub/org.godotengine.godot.BaseApp/branches/all).

 For git sources, be sure to point to a specific commit hash; I also prefer to point to the release tag as well (e.g. with `tag: v1.2.3`) for clarity, but it's not strictly necessary.
 For file sources, be sure to include a hash of the file itself, e.g. `sha256: a89741f…`).
 For a file called `export.pck`, you can generate this on Linux with `sha256sum export.pck`; on Windows with `CertUtil -hashfile export.pck sha256`.